Winter Beer Gardens Are Better, and Here’s Why

 You and your friends can stay warm and cozy around the Gardens’ fire pits

 Think it’s too cold for a cold one outside?
 Think again.
 Local artisans from the Gardens and the surrounding area have built custom-made firepits and placed them all around the grounds.
 They’re roaring every night, so you can sip your brew warmly weeknights and weekends.

 And experience the iconic Longwood holiday light display

 If you think your neighbor’s holiday light display is impressive, think again.
 With over a half-million vibrant, colorful outdoor lights strung on 124 trees (the highest coming in at 90 feet tall), this scene makes National Lampoon’s eccentric yard look amateur.
 Major must-sees include the illuminated Italian Water Garden and the Hourglass Lake Pavilion’s pair of eight-foot Concolor Firs decked out with natural ornaments sourced from the Meadow Garden.

 You can sip a special seasonal stout made by Victory Brewing Company and Longwood

 Back to the beer.
 This year’s collaboration with Victory Brewing Company is a Cherry Oatmeal Stout, a low, 5.1 ABV fruit-infused dark beer that’s clean and colorful in flavor due to its low alcohol percentage.
 Sip a few, or opt for last summer’s special partnership brew, the Oro Blanco, made from the Garden’s own homegrown grapefruits.
 Whether you’re a beer lover or a wine or cocktail connoisseur, there’s something to whet your palette at Longwoods’ Beer Garden.

-For more information about A Longwood Christmas and Beer Garden, click here.This post is a sponsored collaboration between Longwood Gardens and Philadelphia magazine's advertising department.
+For more information about A Longwood Christmas and Beer Garden, click here.This is a paid partnership between Longwood Gardens and Philadelphia Magazine's City/Studio